André Ricardo

-André Miguel Lapa Ricardo (born 23 August 2000), known as André Ricardo, is a Portuguese professional footballer who plays as a winger for Greek Super League club PAOK.
+André Miguel Lapa Ricardo (born 23 August 2000), known as André Ricardo, is a Portuguese professional footballer who plays as a winger for Greek club PAOK B.

 Career

 Famalicão

-Andre Ricardo was born in August 2000 in Lisbon and from 2013 to 2017 he was in the infrastructure departments of Benfica, from there he transferred to U19 Braga and then transferred to U23 of Famalicão.
+Andre Ricardo was born in August 2000 in Lisbon and from 2007 to 2017 he was in the infrastructure departments of Benfica, from there he transferred to U19 Braga and then transferred to U23 of Famalicão.
 He was the main figure of the latest edition of the Revelation League.
 In a training course that started at Benfica and ended at FC Famalicão, with a spell at Braga, André Ricardo celebrated the rise of the under-19 team of the Famalicenses to the I National Division.
 He made his Primeira Liga debut for Famalicão on 8 August 2021 in a game against Paços de Ferreira.

 PAOK

-He signed for PAOK FC as a free agent.
+Ricardo signed for PAOK FC as a free agent.

+On 31 January he scored his first goal with PAOK in a 5–0 victory against Panserraikos for the quarter finals of the Greek Cup.